 The Honorable Richard A. Jones has been a United States District Court Judge in Seattle since his appointment to the federal bench in 2007.
 Previously, he served as a King County Superior Court Judge for over 13 years.

 Judge Jones received a Bachelor of Public Affairs degree from Seattle University in 1972 and is a 1975 University of Washington Law School graduate.

-Judge Jones currently serves on the National Board of the YMCA of the USA and has volunteered and served locally as a Board member with the YMCA of Greater Seattle for over two decades.
-He was honored in 2007 with the YMCA’s A.K.
-Guy Award for his exceptional volunteer contributions to the community.
+He is currently on the National Board of the YMCA of the USA and has served locally as a Board member with the YMCA of Greater Seattle for over 20 years.
+He has been on over 25 boards and committees including the Seattle University Board of Regents, National Center for Courts & Media, Center for Children & Youth Justice, and Washington State Bar Association’s Washington Leadership Institute.

 He co-founded two Seattle area law student programs: the Northwest Minority Job Fair and First Year Minority Clerkship Program.

 During his career, he has received Outstanding Judge Awards from the Washington State Bar Association, Washington State Trial Lawyers Association, Asian Bar Association of Washington State, and King County Bar Association.